getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 allow users to easily modify it.

 ## Getting started
-As mentioned, a theme is just like any site: start with running `zola init MY_THEME_NAME`.
+As mentioned, a theme is just like any site; start by running `zola init MY_THEME_NAME`.

-The only thing needed to turn that site into a theme is to add `theme.toml` configuration file with the following fields:
+The only thing needed to turn that site into a theme is to add a `theme.toml` configuration file with the following fields:

 ```toml